tycrek-archive/McServerman/README.md

 5. Start the server by selecting **Start/Stop**.
 It is important that you **wait** for the Status indicator to show "Online" before stopping the server or attempting to start it again (this will be improved in the future).
 6. You can edit the `server.properties` file from the server dashboard.
 Make sure you click **Save changes** once you have made your edits.
     - **Note**: In order for McServerman to function optimally, it will force enable `enable-query` and `enable-rcon`.
 Make sure you set `rcon.password`, otherwise you may not be able to safely stop the server and you could lose data!
 If you do not set `rcon.password`, McServerman will create one for you.
+7. You can also add/remove players from the server whitelist in the table below the properties table.
+Make sure to also enable the whitelist in `server.properties`.
+To use the updated whitelist, restart your Minecraft server.
-7. To stop McServerman, go to the console or terminal where you ran `node app.js` and press `CTRL-C` on your keyboard.
+8. To stop McServerman, go to the console or terminal where you ran `node app.js` and press `CTRL-C` on your keyboard.
 Any active Minecraft servers will stay active, so this is usually safe.

+---

 ## Supported Minecraft versions

 *Table coming soon*

+---

 ## Limitations

 1. Development is slow because I get distracted easily.
 2. Currently only works on Linux. macOS and ~~Windows~~ support will probably need to be done by other developers as I don't own either system. **Update**: Basic Windows support is now available
+3. 32-bit operating systems and Java are **not** supported.
+This is on purpose.
+Buy a new computer if this is a problem.

+---

 ## Contributing